 Looking forward to nerding out with fellow Pratchett fans in the comments. 🙂

 *I haven’t read the Johnny Maxwell trilogy for kids (it’s on my list).
-I haven’t read the last Discworld book, Raising Steam, because I’ve heard it’s bad.
+I haven’t read the last Discworld book for adults, Raising Steam, because I’ve heard it’s bad.
 If I never read it, I’ll always have the pleasure of having one more Discworld book to look forward to, without the disappointment of reading a bad one.
 I haven’t read the Long Earth sci-fi series.
 I didn’t finish Pratchett’s YA novel Dodger (just couldn’t get into it).
 And I haven’t read anything by Pratchett besides his novels, except for the short fiction collected in A Blink of the Screen.

 **There’s no graphic violence in the Discworld, but a number of Discworld books contain bawdy jokes (I skip or edit those jokes when I’m reading them to my 10 year old son).
 And there are a couple of Discworld books with scenes implying that two characters are about to have sex.
 The bawdy jokes and very occasional implied sex mean that Discworld books are best read by teens and adults.
 Also, you’ll appreciate the Discworld books more if you’re old enough to get at least some of the many, many erudite references.